embention/PDITemplates/README.md

       }
        ```

       > You can convert an image into a base64 string on this <a href ="https://base64.guru/converter/encode/image/jpg">site</a>.
+Preferred width is 370px.

  3. <a href="">Create a Pull Request</a> and our team will check if your petition fulfills our requirements to be included in the repository. **If your pull request is accepted you'll be able to use your configuration from the PDI Builder of the correspondant product.**